Sue-Yeom/State-website-overview/README.md

 This repository contains my submission for the WGU Front-End Development Project.
 It features a multi-page informational website about one U.S. state and three of its cities.

+> 🔒 **Note:** This repository contains a project overview only.
+> The full source code is kept private in compliance with WGU’s Academic Authenticity Policy.

 ###  Tech Stack

 - **HTML5** – Semantic structure using `header`, `nav`, `section`, `aside`